rcroke/bootstrap-combobox/README.md

 # Bootstrap Combobox

+This repository is a fork of the  bootstrap-combobox by Daniel Farrell, but with extensive changes made.
+#### Changes improve compatibility with bootstrap 4
+- Proper markup for dropdown toggle in an input group
+- Handles existing input groups
+- Handles small/large form-control

+#### Functional Changes
+- Changes made to functionality for a slightly different use case.
+- Blank items my now be included at the beginning of the list, does not interfere with placeholders.
+- Clicking dropdown button will always show full unfiltered list.
+Clear function has been removed.

+##### Accessibility changes
+- Assigns a new id to the input control, based on existing id with extension.
+If a label is associated with the original select, the label is associated to the new input control.
+- various aria attribute changes.

+## Original Text
 We had need of a combobox at work and after looking around at the available options I was not happy with any of them.
 The project had all it's styling based on Twitter's Bootstrap, so building on that made sense.

 ## How to install it